 Legally, if you wedge open a fire door and it is judged that this puts someone’s life at risk, you could suffer penalties, including a fine or even a prison sentence.

 Why are fire doors necessary?

-In the event of a fire, it is quite possible that an insurer would be unwilling to pay for damages when a door has been held open by a wedge, or propped open.
-The majority of fire doors will hold a fire in a room for 30 minutes by which time the Fire & Rescue service will be on site.
+In the event of a fire, it is quite possible that an insurer would be unwilling to pay for damages when a door has been wedged or propped open.
+The majority of fire doors will hold a fire in a room for 30 minutes by which time the Fire & Rescue Service will be on site.
 Wedging open doors can, and has, caused a chimney effect, which causes fire to spread rapidly, destroying entire buildings.

-When fire doors are propped open, businesses are at risk of fines, but more seriously, it it puts people’s lives in danger.
+When fire doors are wedged or propped open, businesses are at risk of fines, but more seriously, it puts people’s lives in danger.
 Don’t pay the price of the door wedge.